 The next four years was a flurry of development with three brands being added to the company’s portfolio, with a more casual drinker focus.
 In 2007 they added the Penny Lane selection, which is an elegant everyday option.
 Then they introduced the Southern Cross brand in 2008 – a nod to the very distinctive star constellation in the southern night sky that appears on the New Zealand flag.
 And in 2010 Cathedral Cove, named after one of New Zealand’s most picturesque beach settings where the naturally formed archways look like the interior of a Cathedral giving the area, and now the wine, an air of grandeur.

 2011 was the year that sparkled for The Wine Portfolio team, with the launch of the flirty brand Mimi – “The New Girl in Town”, and the addition of a bubbly option to the Nikau Point range.
 Mimi and Mimi Pink were developed to have wide appeal as she offers a sweeter, softer palate.
 These fun sparkling wines have won several awards including Best Buy in the 2013 TizWine Awards.

 In 2012 The Wine Portfolio commenced its export drive into Asia, most notably into China.
 They had success with the premium Bordeaux reds from the Hawkes Bay and then the Pinot Noir, Syrah and Sauvignon Blanc.
 The new “Southern Dawn” brand was then introduced into China and the UK in 2013, introducing them to the distinctive flavours of the southern hemisphere’s volcanic terroir.

 In 2014 The Wine Portfolio said goodbye to the Morton Estate brand in order to focus on its other existing brands and also to bring new options to the table for its customers.

-In July 2014, The Wine Portfolio team will be celebrating the unveiling of two new and very exciting brands – Leveret and Falconhead.
+In July 2014, The Wine Portfolio team celebrated the unveiling of two new and very exciting brands – Leveret and Falconhead.